- Aquaculture, Equine & Livestock

 The risks are especially pronounced when it comes to events like Valentine’s Day and Mother’s Day.
 For every participant along the value chain, their overall profitability is highly dependent on their ability to capitalize on these occasions; the stakes are high.
 At the same time, every link in the chain is operating at peak capacity in the days leading up to these events, so the possibility of something going wrong at some point along the way is heightened.

 For the intermediaries along the value chain, especially wholesalers, Trade Receivables insurance also helps protect profitability.
-Joe Blenkinsopp, XL Catlin’s Global Chief Underwriting Officer, Political Risk and Trade Credit, describes cut flowers as a “classic cash-flow cycle business.”
+Joe Blenkinsopp, from our Political Risk, Credit & Bonds team, describes cut flowers as a “classic cash-flow cycle business.”
 He notes that “flower wholesalers, like other intermediaries, need working capital to pay for their inventories, in this case, flowers at auction.
 The banks or investors providing the capital are taking a credit risk that the wholesaler will repay those funds.
 The wholesaler, in turn, is taking a risk that the retailers who buy the flowers at auction pay as agreed.
 If one of them defaults, that could wipe out the wholesaler’s profits for a year at least, and might wipe out the company in its entirety.
 This risk is especially pronounced during peak periods like Valentine’s Day which account for a disproportionate percentage of a wholesaler’s annual sales.
 Trade Receivables insurance protects a wholesaler against the possibility of a default, and is well suited to fast turnaround business with large seasonal spikes.”

 There is no question that Valentine’s Day is a popular event, even if its origins are uncertain.
 And although it has no “official” status, in countries where it is a traditional part of the calendar, around 60 percent of adults will observe it in some fashion ─ and more than half of them will buy red roses.
 After all: